LeonardFiedrowicz/galaxy-integration-yuzu/README.md

 # Yuzu Plugin for GOG Galaxy 2.0

 Requires Yuzu to be installed.
 This implementation is a modification of the [Citra Plugin](https://github.com/j-selby/galaxy-integration-citra).
+Using [NX_Game_Info](https://github.com/garoxas/NX_Game_Info)

 ## Features